 States, Diamond says, emerged around 3400 BC with often ethnically diverse populations, specialised spheres and layers of bureaucrats, standing armies, greater economic specialisation, urban centres and so on.

-There has been a tendency to see change from band to state as ‘development’ and ‘progress’, so patriarchy is seen as virtuous and the natural order of things.
+There has been a tendency to see the change from band to state as ‘development’ and ‘progress’, so patriarchy is seen as virtuous and the natural order of things.
 Religion, at least in Christianity and probably elsewhere, gave absolute authority to this view.
 Joanna Bourke’s book What it Means to be Human: Reflections from 1791 to the present suggests that status was ordered according to the Great Chain of Being, with a male god at the peak and then after the angelic beings, a European male king who ruled with Divine Right.
 Women, slaves and coloured races were somewhere close to the higher animals.

 Bourke starts her book by quoting an actual anonymous letter to the editor of The Times in London in April 1872 from ‘An Earnest Englishwoman’.
 Her plea was that whenever the word “animal” occurred in law it should be made clear that the word included women, because in law animals had more rights than women.
 At the time the regulations prohibiting cruelty against dogs, horses and cattle were significantly more punitive than laws against cruelty towards women.

 So the Earnest Englishwoman’s modest proposal was for women to aspire to the status of animals under the law.

 In my view women had become commoditised in their role of producing and raising the next generation, as well as providing sustenance and pleasure to men.
 The image Bourke uses on her cover is the painting The Three Graces by Peter-Paul Rubens:

 That is how it appears on the spine, but on the front cover it looks like this:

 Celebrating and valuing women within society does not mean equality.